Brett-Tanner/obsidian/Books/Layered Design for Rails.md

 Typically done by overriding `#as_json` on the model, but can also be done by creating a presenter as above but calling it a serializer and defining an `#as_json` method. [alba](https://github.com/okuramasafumi/alba) provides a DSL for doing so.

 ## Chapter 9: Authorization

+### Authorization Models

+Basically just says to use Pundit, though the author prefers ActionPolicy.

+One idea for an abstraction is to group the auth logic into `#view` (index & show) and `#manage` (everything else) methods, which the corresponding action checks redirect to be default unless a custom check is defined.

+## Chapter 10: Notifications